 - New Zealand Graduates: If you are graduating from a New Zealand medical school you will be asked to sign a consent form at the end of your fifth year allowing the faculty of medicine at your school to send your transcript directly to ACE.
-ACE will start attaching this document to your application in April.
-ACE might not receive transcripts for some students for various reasons e.g. unpaid fees etc. If your transcript has not been attached to your application by the end of April, please contact the ACE Centre.
+ACE will start attaching this document to your application by Mid-June 2021.
+ACE might not receive transcripts for some students for various reasons e.g. unpaid fees etc. If your transcript has not been attached to your application by the end of June, please contact the ACE Centre.
 Please note if you do not give consent your transcript will not be provided to ACE.
 You will then need to individually request this document from your University, have it certified and upload it to your ACE application.

 - Australian Graduates: If you are graduating from an Australian medical school you will need to attach a certified copy of your official university academic transcript to your ACE application before the closing date.
 For more information on who can certify your documents see below.